Power of Culture Blog

 The Families First Coronavirus Response Act created new workplace obligations for employers and expanded support for individuals affected by the COVID-19 pandemic.
 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) authorized more than $2 trillion in spending to inject cash into the economy, businesses, and nonprofits.

-With these two new laws in place, Mass Cultural Council is providing a 3-pronged package of support for our cultural nonprofit sector to not only understand and access assistance offered through these new Federal Acts, but to also deliver broad and high-touch capacity building services to help organizations in understanding their current financial challenges and crafting a strategy forward.
+With these two new laws in place, Mass Cultural Council is providing a three-pronged package of support for our cultural nonprofit sector to not only understand and access assistance offered through these new Federal Acts, but to also deliver broad and high-touch capacity building services to help organizations in understanding their current financial challenges and crafting a strategy forward.

 The Safe Harbors Program seeks to provide broad assistance to Massachusetts arts and cultural nonprofit organizations in the form of webinars and online tools, empowering leaders to assess their organization’s current financial situation, create an actionable roadmap for the future, and determine their eligibility and the appropriateness for accessing resources through various COVID-19 funds.
 To deliver on this work, we are partnering with the Nonprofit Finance Fund to provide a powerful assortment of webinars and online resources, coupled with capacity-building coaching services, to assist leaders in preparing plans and making decisions.

 A financial supplement to operating support grants will be paid to existing Mass Cultural Council CIP Portfolio and Gateway grantees.
+Safe Harbors is a state-funded program.

 The Safe Harbors Webinar Instructional Series, an expansion of the Capacity Accelerator Network, is a series of four individual webinar modules that provide technical training on understanding both the CARES and Family First Acts, using data for day-to-day management, and tools for strategic decision-making in the wake of closures, programming suspensions, and mounting debt/significant liabilities.
 Each webinar module includes take-home tools that participants can use to help apply concepts to their daily operations, and are designed for specific audiences, including organizations with or without paid staff, facilities, and existing debt/significant liabilities.